Skill Sheet: What You Will Learn Here

 - Margin enables the exchange, also known as a "counterparty," to function as the buyer for every seller and the seller for every buyer of a futures transaction.
 As it is made in the name of the exchange, this ensures the buyer's anonymity.

-How to trade in futures with managing leverage risk
+How to use margin in trading and manage futures leverage risks

 Use rigorous stop losses while trading futures: This is a very fundamental rule for any trading activity, but it will guarantee that you exit losing positions quickly.
 Is it feasible that the stock could finally reach your target price after it hits the stop loss?
 Yes, but as a futures trader, your top priority is to safeguard your money since.
 The alternative is: leverage will empty your account.
 Simply close out your position when the stop loss is triggered.